-First column Second column Third column Fourth column Description of practitioner applying for grant or renewal of practising certificate Requisite number of continuing medical education points Minimum percentage of requisite number of continuing medical education points from core programmes and types of core programmes education points from one or more ethics core programmes Practitioner who is, or will be, in reduced practice applying to renew a practising certificate with a validity period of 24 months 20 points The period of 2 years ending on 31st December of the year in which the current practising certificate expires Practitioner who is, or will be, in reduced practice applying to renew a practising certificate with a validity period of 12 months 10 points The calendar year in which the current practising certificate expires.
-[S 884/ (2023 wef 01/01/2024]
+First column Second column Third column Fourth column for Description of actitioner applying grant or renewal of actising certificate removed from the register) applying for the grant of a practising certificate Requisite number of continuing medical education points Minimum percentage of requisite number of continuing medical education points from core programmes and types of core programmes points from one or more general or specific core programmes Qualifying period application for a practising certificate 8.
+Practitioner who is, or will be, in reduced practice applying to renew a practising certificate with a validity period of 24 months 20 points The period of 2 years ending on 31st December of the year in which the current practising certificate expires 9.
+Practitioner who is, or will be, in reduced practice applying to renew a practising certificate with a validity period of 12 months 10 points The calendar year in which the current practising certificate expires.